ffont/push2-python/README.md

 pip install git+https://github.com/ffont/push2-python
 ```

-This will install python requirements as well.
+This will install Python requirements as well.
 Note however that `push2-python` requires [pyusb](https://github.com/pyusb/pyusb) which is based in [libusb](https://libusb.info/).
 You'll most probably need to manually install `libusb` for your operative system if `pip` does not do it for you.

 ## Documentation